These drive list-page scanning, compare ranking, and calculator interpretation.

 A secondary verification timestamp for the stored snapshot.
 It can match the latest snapshot when no separate verification pass exists.

-The snapshot came from the active official public pricing source for that provider.
+The snapshot came from the active official public pricing source for that provider, which remains the preferred path across the site.

-The snapshot came from a public fallback source because the preferred official path is not consistently crawlable right now.
+The snapshot came from a public fallback source because the preferred official path is not consistently crawlable right now, and that limitation stays visible.

 Manual baseline